hon/eovui/README.md

 # Eovui
 "Eov" is short of "element of visual".
-The is a web ui library written with Rust.
+Eovui is a ui library made with follow philosophies and heart.

 # Philosophy
 - Usable, well tested.